 Our neuropsychologists have completed extensive training, including a postdoctoral fellowship.
 They are specialized in neuropsychological assessment, the practical implications of neuropsychological conditions in children and adolescents, brain-behavior relationships and intervention techniques.
 They work in collaboration with specialists from neurology, neurosurgery, cardiology, hematology & oncology, genetics and other subspecialties

 Many children and young adults with medical conditions can benefit from the expertise of a pediatric neuropsychologist.
 Some conditions and syndromes we work with include:

 What to Expect

 A complete neuropsychological evaluation will generally take four to eight hours.
 The length depends on the referral question, the complexity of issues and the child’s presentation (e.g., fatigue, slow processing speed, behaviors, etc.).
-The evaluation usually occurs in one to two days, however, it is occasionally necessary to complete the evaluation over the course of multiple sessions.
-Evaluation involves three parts:
+The evaluation usually occurs in one to two days; however, it is occasionally necessary to complete the evaluation over the course of multiple sessions.
+The evaluation involves three parts:

 - Interview: It is important that you give a detailed history.
 We will ask about your child’s medical history as well as how your child performs at school and home.

 - Skills Testing: This part of the evaluation is conducted one-on-one with your child and the examiner.
 The skills we assess include intelligence, academic ability, language, memory, visual-spatial skills, attention, social and behavioral functioning and executive functions (e.g., planning, organization, mental manipulation, and problem solving).